giancarlovisconti/giancarlovisconti.github.io/dissertation.md

 to the context.
 In addition, voters can exploit simple shortcuts to connect candidates with their new policy concerns.
 As a consequence, disaster and crime victims are more prone to vote for candidates whom they would not vote for in other contexts.</p>

-<p style="text-align: justify;">Moving forward, I have begun to expand my research agenda to examine how parties and candidates
-react to negative events.
-If they are strategic, they should also update their policies leftwards after natural disasters.
-For example, I have collected preliminary evidence showing that right-wing presidents in Chile tend to adopt traditional left-wing policies, such as increasing taxes, after catastrophes.
-I plan to keep collecting evidence to test a theory that describes how parties and politicians react to events that affect their constituents.
-My book project, "Voters and Parties’ Preferences in Adverse Conditions," combines my dissertation (how voters react to negative events) with this new agenda (how parties react to negative events). </p>